covid19india/econsult-api/README.md

 # econsult-api
 The Bridge between Google Sheets and the eConsult Platform (econsult-website and econsult-prescribe)

-###API Implementation
+### API Implementation

-Hosted in express , Fetched from local storage JSON which are updated by Google SpreadSheet API fetch and cron job using `pushthejson` for every 10 minutes
+Hosted in express, Fetched from local storage JSON(s) which are updated by Google Sheets API fetch and cron job using `pushthejson` for every 10 minutes

-###Tables
+### Tables

 Api  | URL
 ------------- | -------------